 However, you do hear people use the word panther when referring to the Florida panther.
 The Florida panther (Puma concolor coryi) is always called a panther, but in actuality, it is a subspecies of mountain lion.
 In fact, when Florida panthers were suffering from inbreeding due to few individuals, the government brought in mountain lions from Texas to help restore their genetic diversity.

-To my knowledge, all black panthers are black leopards or black jaguars.
+All black panthers are black leopards or black jaguars.
 There are pseudo-melanistic tigers, but they still have stripes and you can see white in between the stripes, so they don’t look solid black like melanistic jaguars or leopards.

 If you truly believe you saw something that resembles a black panther or even a mountain lion in the eastern US, the best way to document it is through the use of camera traps.
 Because we cannot trust people’s species identifications on sight alone, a photo is the only way to confirm presence.
 Camera traps are also a fantastic way to connect to nature, so even if you are not trying to photograph a black panther or mountain lion, you will capture many other amazing animals